cran-task-views/ChemPhys/ChemPhys.md

 -   The package `r pkg("snapshot")` contains functions for reading and writing N-body snapshots from the GADGET code for cosmological N-body/SPH simulations.
--   The package `r pkg("UPMASK")` performs unsupervised photometric membership assignment in stellar clusters using, e.g., photometry and spatial positions.
 -   The `r pkg("solaR")` package provides functions to determine the movement of the sun from the earth and to determine incident solar radiation.